conversationai/perspectiveapi/api_reference.md

 from our [Kaggle
 competition](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).

-Sorting by each model gives a sense of each model's behavior.
+Sorting by each model's scores gives a sense of the model's behavior.
 These examples may differ quite a bit from the types of comments in your particular use case, so we strongly recommend evaluating on your own data as well.

 ### Alpha